Return to Koh Chang Beaches

 High street at the southern end

-The mountain side buildings of Chang Buri Resort sit next door to Makro Food and opposite, you’ll find the main entrance to Chang Buri, its seaside accommodation and another small coffee shop, though that has never reopened since the pandemic.
+The mountain side buildings of Chang Buri Resort sit next door to Makro Food and opposite, you’ll find the main entrance to Chang Buri with its seaside accommodation.

 Next up at this southern end, it’s the zoned area for the beer bars – a dense concentration of small open air venues staffed by scantily clad hostesses, which pump out competing loud music fom 18.00 onwards.
-Babylon Nightlcub is at the rear.
-Krungthai Bank has its Koh Chang branch here too next to yet another 7-11.
+Babylon Nightclub is at the rear.
+Krungthai Bank is now the island’s main bank next to yet another 7-11.

 Up the Hill and Out of Town

-Further up the hill, seaside, are the resorts and bungalows of Plaloma, Koh Chang Hut Hotel, Cliff View and Top Resort, with its Foodland store and German pub out front.
-Zap Bar, Keeree ele Hotel, a Bangkok style boutique hotel, the dairy-free cafe bistro Coco Mango (currently closed), Du Sila (behind the closed Paddy’s Palms), The White Elephant pub/resort and Sea Sun Hotel, with its cannabis outlet, sit on the mountain side.
+Further up the hill, seaside, are the resorts and bungalows of Plaloma, Koh Chang Hut Hotel (with its Le Soleil Cafe at the top), Cliff View and Top Resort, with its Foodland store and German pub out front.
+Zap Bar, Keeree ele Hotel, Du Sila (behind the closed Paddy’s Palms), Chang Life and Sea Sun Hotel, sit on the mountain side.

-Just along from The White Elephant, Suvarnabhumi Burapa Co, which lays on microbuses to and from BKK Airport and Pattaya, has its base and there’s also a couple of good Issan and cook to order restaurants.
+Just along from the pub Bentley’s (formerly The White Elephant), Suvarnabhumi Burapa Co, which lays on microbuses to and from BKK Airport and Pattaya, has its base.
+Dive Supply, a long established local supplier for all things underwater, is also at the far end and you can grab a bite to eat here too in one of the roadside Issan and cook to order restaurants.

 cliff walkway